—>— Grandpa Simpson, The Simpsons

 ForceMeasured in pounds, as stated above.
 Often expressed as "pounds of force", "lb-force", or "lbf" for disambiguation from the mass unit.

 TorqueTorque, or rotational force, is the cross-product of the measured linear force vector and the scalar radius at which it is measured.
-In conventional units, this is expressed in pounds-feet.
-Most TV characters, and many real-life "car guys" who aren't engineers, will express it in foot-pounds.
-They're not completely wrong, but also not right.
-Actual engineers, like everywhere else, will use real units.
+In conventional units, this is expressed in either pounds-feet or foot-pounds.
+Both are correct and interchangeable, but some engineers prefer one over the other.

 PressureAir pressure is usually given in psi, or pounds per square inch (~6.894 kilopascals).
-Atmospheric pressure is usually given in atmospheres or millimeters of mercury (760 mmHg = 1 atm = 101.325 kilopascals).
+Atmospheric pressure is usually given in atmospheres or millimeters of mercury (760 mmHg = 1 atm = 101.325 kilopascals ~ 14.7psi (all at sea level)).
 Aviators still measure pressure in inches of mercury (29.92" = 1 atm), both for altimeter settings and engine manifold pressures.
 Televised weather reports on the news also commonly use inches of mercury for the barometric pressure.